alexander-jiang/riichi-bot/diary.md

 - spent ~2 hours
 - day 6 of refactor to use Rust structs & enums: fixing up the hand_grouping function to handle red-fives appropriately, did some trait implementations on the TileSuit / TileRank enums and the Tile struct
+- some learning of the "cannot move out of \*\*\* which is behind a shared reference" error: https://stackoverflow.com/questions/61995143/cannot-move-out-of-which-is-behind-a-shared-reference